Bathroom Vanities

 If you have a spare wall in your bathroom, consider installing built-in shelving between the studs.
 As shown in the image, the shelving can accommodate toiletries, towels, plants and decorative items.
 Smaller items can be stored in wicker baskets and on trays.

 Shower, wall and floor tile is a great way to bring color and pattern into a small bathroom.
-Some of the most popular tile types include: subway, peel-and-stick, encaustic, marble and wood look.
+Some of the most popular types include subway, peel-and-stick, encaustic, marble and wood-look tile.

 Subway

-This is the most cost effective and timeless tile.
-They can be formed a myriad of ways including: brick style, herringbone, vertically-stacked and more.
-For ideas on how to use subway tile in your bathroom, visit 5 Uncommon Subway Tile Patterns.
+This is the most cost-effective and timeless tile.
+You can pattern them a myriad of ways, including brick, herringbone, vertically stacked and more.
+For ideas on how to use subway tile in your bathroom, check out 5 Uncommon Subway Tile Patterns.

 Peel and Stick

 Peel-and-stick tiles are an easy and affordable way to update your small bathroom.
-They can be installed over any smooth subfloor, including wood, concrete and vinyl.
-Peel-and-stick vinyl tiles are also scratch resistant, scuff resistant and easy to clean.
+You can install them over any smooth subfloor, including wood, concrete and vinyl.
+Peel-and-stick vinyl tiles are also resistant to scratches and scuffs and are easy to clean.

 Encaustic

 Encaustic tiles have bold, colorful patterns that are reminiscent of tiled walls and floors in southern Europe.
 As shown in the image, this blue, black and white bathroom flooring makes a statement in a small bathroom.
-Genuine encaustic tile must be sealed, but versions in ceramic offer a more affordable, maintenance-free option.
+Genuine encaustic tile must be sealed, while ceramic versions offer a more affordable, maintenance-free option.

 Marble

-Wood-look tile made of porcelain has become a popular option that has the natural appearance and classic look of wood, but it's waterproof and stain-, scratch- and slip- resistant for long-lasting use.
+Wood-look tile made of porcelain has become a popular option.
+It has the natural appearance and classic look of wood, but it’s waterproof and stain-, scratch- and slip- resistant for long-lasting use.

 How to Prep and Install Bathroom Shower Tile